 The evaluation process uses a qualitative and quantitative approach to measure successful outcomes.

-- The quantitative method is a rubric used to measure “soft skills” students should work to refine throughout the year.
-These soft skills include being timely, dressing appropriately, answering the phone, taking initiative, taking directions, working with collaboratively as a member of a team, and completing projects.
-This rubric is filled out at the beginning of the internship between the student and mentor and is facilitated by the program coordinator.
+The quantitative method is a rubric used to measure “soft skills” students work to refine throughout the year.
+Soft skills include being timely, dressing appropriately, answering the phone, taking initiative, taking directions, working with collaboratively as a member of a team, and completing projects.

-- The second quantitative measurement is assessment of each student’s GPA before and after their internship year.
-Deviations in GPA will be examined to determine whether the student’s internship participation affected his/her productivity in class.
+The second quantitative measurement is an assessment of each student’s GPA before and after their internship year to determine whether the student’s internship participation affected their productivity in class.

-- The fourth measurement is qualitative in nature and is measured through separate exit interviews with the students and their business hosts.
-These interviews are carried out by the program coordinator and allows them to get a sense of what each student did or didn’t gain from their internship in ways a paper evaluation could not express.
-The program coordinator will also learn of each students’ plan beyond high school and what impact YouthWorks played in these decisions.
-Business hosts in their exit interviews are allowed a chance to express what they felt worked, what was challenging, and what they might change for future years if they decide to return as a host.
+The fourth qualitative measurable is gathered through separate exit interviews with the students and their business hosts.
+These interviews are carried out by the program coordinator and allows them to get a sense of what each student did or didn’t gain from their internship and what each student’s plan is after high school and what impact GHYW played in these decisions.
+Business hosts in their exit interviews are allowed a chance to express what they felt worked, what was challenging, and what they might change for future years if they decide to return.